Vcvzgbzz/Vcvzgbzz/README.md

 # Hello, I'm Jadeyn Fincher 👋

-I'm a Frontend Developer with a passion for being the best in what I do.
+I'm a front-end developer with a passion for being the best in what I do.
 Welcome to my GitHub profile.

 ## About Me